Breast Enlargement Fat Transfer Surgery Cost & Guide

 A breast enlargement via fat transfer, otherwise known as a lipoaugmentation, lipofilling, fat grafting or a fat transfer breast augmentation, is a procedure that aims to enhance the size and shape of your breasts by making them look fuller and more shapely.

-You may choose to have a breast enlargement fat transfer if you are looking to:
+Patients may choose to have a breast enlargement fat transfer if they are looking to:

 - Restore volume to your breasts following ageing, weight loss or pregnancy

 - Improve the shape and contours of your breasts

 Although a breast enlargement fat transfer can enhance the shape of the breasts, it cannot correct breasts that are severely sagging.
 The medical term for breast sagging is breast ptosis.
 A breast uplift also called a mastopexy, maybe a more appropriate procedure for patients with severe sagging.
 The surgeon may also choose to combine the breast enlargement fat transfer with an uplift in order to achieve the best result possible.

 How Much Does Breast Enlargement Fat Transfer Surgery Cost?